computablefacts/sdk-javascript/README.md

 To use the package locally and verify that it works correctly, you can use [`npm link` command](https://docs.npmjs.com/cli/v6/commands/npm-link).

-Or, with a static HTML page, use a webserver (apache, nginx) with or with a tool like laragon to publish the package over HTTP and use it from the
+Or, with a static HTML page, use a webserver (apache, nginx) with or without a tool like [Laragon](https://laragon.org/) to publish the package over HTTP and use it from the HTML:
-HTML:

 ```html
 <script src="http://sdk-javascript.test/dist/index.js"></script>